Bin-Chi/Link-LR-PPD-and-Domestic-EPCs/README.md

 ### 1.5 Clean up Land Registry PPD in datajournal database before linkage
- Runing the **Data_cleaning1.sql** to clean up the transaction which are not sold in full market value or property type is 'Other'.
+ Runing the **Data_cleaning.sql** to clean up the transaction which are not sold in full market value or property type is 'Other'.
 Before matching, transactions in Land Registry PPD with postcodes in the Domestic EPCs dataset are selected for linkage; Domestic EPCs dataset with postcodes in Land Registry PPD are also selected.

 ### 1.6 Read in the National Statistics Postcode Lookup(NSPL) in datajournal database